jaspector

 County pages state permits are processed for new construction, accessory structures, renovations, additions, decks, pools, solar panels, electrical and mechanical change-outs, demolitions, retaining walls, signs, and commercial projects in unincorporated areas

-Typical processing time is Not published as a fixed turnaround; inspections require 24 hours advance notice.
+Building permit processing times in unincorporated Platte County, MO typically run Not published as a fixed turnaround; inspections require 24 hours advance notice.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Platte County, MO.
 The following work is generally exempt: Mechanical like-for-like change-outs are stated as exempt when not changing from gas to electric or electric to gas; Retaining walls 4 feet high or less, measured from bottom of footing to top of wall, are exempt only when they do not support surcharge and do not have sloped backfill; No broader countywide exempt-work list was posted on the public permit page.
+When in doubt, confirm with the local building department before starting work.